-7. We are subject to various laws and regulations, including environmental and health and safety laws and regulations.
+9. We are subject to various laws and regulations, including environmental and health and safety laws and regulations.
 If we fail to obtain, maintain or renew the licenses, permits and approvals required to operate our business, or fail to comply with applicable laws, our business, results of operations and financial condition may be adversely affected.

 We operate in a highly regulated industry and our operations are subject to extensive laws and regulations.
 Our business requires us to obtain and renew from time to time, certain approvals, licenses, registrations and permits.
-Certain of our approvals are subject to expiry and once they expire, we cannot guarantee that we will receive the renewed approvals in a timely manner or at all.
-We cannot give any assurance that we will receive the renewed certificate in a timely manner.
+Certain of our approvals are subject to expiry, for instance, our Company has applied for the renewal of Registration of Contractor Class I- Validity Certificate, which is currently pending before the relevant authorities.
+Once they expire, we cannot guarantee that we will receive the renewed approvals in a timely manner or at all.
 In addition, we require certain approvals, licenses, registrations and permissions under various regulations, guidelines, circulars and statutes regulated by the Government of India, the State Governments and certain other regulatory and government authorities, for operating our business.
-See "Government and Other Statutory Approvals - Material approvals obtained in relation to our business and operations" on page 283 for further details.
+See "Government and Other Statutory Approvals - Material approvals obtained in relation to our business and operations" on page 292 for further details.
 Failure by us to renew, maintain or obtain the required permits or approvals at the requisite time may result in the interruption of our operations and may have an adverse effect on our business, financial condition and results of operations.
 Further, the approvals, licenses, registrations and permits issued to us may be suspended or revoked in the event of non-compliance or alleged non-compliance with any terms or conditions thereof, or pursuant to any regulatory action.
 Further, any violation of the environmental laws and regulations may result in fines, criminal sanctions, revocation of operating permits, or shutdown of our manufacturing facility.
 While there have been no instances in the past where any approvals, licenses, registrations and permits issued to us were suspended or revoked, we cannot assure you that the relevant authorities would not suspend or revoke any of our approvals, licenses, registrations and permits.
 Any failure to renew the approvals that have expired or apply for and obtain the required approvals, licenses, registrations or permits, or any suspension or revocation of any of the approvals, licenses, registrations and permits that have been or may be issued to us, may impede our operations.
 In the event that we are unable to obtain such approvals in a timely manner or at all, our business operations may be materially and adversely affected.